Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Methodologies

-To fully capture the complex mechanistic heterogeneity by utilizing the mechanistic dependence in the MAG, we propose the Heterogeneous Transmission Graph Network (HTGN) to encode the transmission embedding between locations.
-The HTGN integrates a MAG with the architecture of Spatio-Temporal Graph Convolutional Networks (STGCN) \cite{yu2017spatio}, which comprises two spatio-temporal convolutional blocks (ST-blocks).
-Given that the historical epidemic transmission risk $\boldsymbol{X}_{t-w+1:t}$ and a MAG $\widetilde{\boldsymbol{M}}_{t}$ in time step $t$, we learn the transmission embedding $\boldsymbol{T}_{t} \in \mathbb{R}^{N\times D_3}$ of mechanistic heterogeneity by ST-Blocks:
+\textbf{Heterogeneous Transmission Graph Network.} The HTGN integrates MAG with the architecture of Spatio-Temporal Graph Convolutional Networks (STGCN) \cite{yu2017spatio}.
+The HTGN consists of two Transmission-Temporal convolutional (TT-Conv) blocks.
+Each TT-Conv includes two temporal gated convolution layers and one transmission graph convolution.
+Given the historical infection number $\boldsymbol{X}_{t-w+1:t}$ and MAG $\widetilde{\boldsymbol{M}}_{t} \in \mathbb{R}^{N\times N}$ in time step $t$, we learn the transmission embedding $\boldsymbol{C}_{t} \in \mathbb{R}^{N\times D_3}$ of mechanistic heterogeneity by two TT-Conv blocks.
+For the input $\boldsymbol{v}^l$ of TT-Conv block $l$, the output $\boldsymbol{v}^{l+1}$ is computed by: